amirulzahiddin/gorest-karate-api/README.md

 This can be easily done by breaking `tests` and `properties` folder into sub-folders named after the endpoints to cater for different scenarios, request and response body respectively.

 ## Executing Tests
+1. To execute all tests, run the command `mvn clean test`.
-1. Navigate to any of the feature files, e.g.: `/tests/end-to-end-tests.feature`.
+2. To execute specific test(s), navigate to any of the feature files to identify the Karate tags needed for test execution.
-2. Run the command `mvn clean test "-Dkarate.options=--tags @endToEndTest"`.
+   1. Run the command `mvn clean test "-Dkarate.options=--tags @specify-karate-tag-here"`.
-   1. If the `ACCESS_TOKEN` environment variable is not set as prescribed under Getting Started section, the command can be directly included with the generated access token `mvn clean test "-Daccess.token=your-access-token" "-Dkarate.options=--tags @endToEndTest"`.
+   2. If the `ACCESS_TOKEN` environment variable is not set as prescribed under Getting Started section, the generated access token can be directly included in the command `mvn clean test "-Daccess.token=specify-access-token-here" "-Dkarate.options=--tags @specify-karate-tag-here"`.
 3. Once the test is successfully executed, a summary of the test execution will be printed along with the HTML report as illustrated below:
 ```
 ---------------------------------------------------------